KevinConti/blog/content/the-ultimate-business-book-list-updated-feb-2020.md

 Running Lean - Ash Maurya

 Although Lean Startup has died in recent popularity for the bootstrapper crowd, this book takes the theory of the Lean movement and puts it to work.
 You won't find chapters on how to endlessly split test the color of your signup button here.
 This book is all about iterating from the first version of your idea into an idea that works.

 _If you don't read this, you'll commit to your original idea, and never be able to pivot into the business you dream of._

+**Once You Have a Product**

+Obviously Awesome - April Dunford

+This book is about _positioning_, something you know nothing about unless you've read this specific book.
+This thing is basically gospel at this point, it's that good.
+If you have a good product, this book will teach you how to get your users absolutely raving over it.

+_If you don't read this, you'll have a mediocre product that could have been a home-run._

 **When You're Ready to Grow**